Hank Worden: Biography

 Worden eventually became a member of the John Ford Stock Company, and was directed by Ford twelve times in films and television.
 The connection with Ford led to an association with actor John Wayne, and Worden appeared in 17 of Wayne's films.
 Foremost among his collaborations with Wayne and Ford in The Searchers, the 1956 classic Western in which Worden portrayed his most memorable role, that of "Mose Harper," the Shakespearean fool who only longed for "a roof over [his] head and a rocking chair by the fire."

 Worden's best performances were given for demanding directors.
 He had a striking appearance: tall, thin, bald, his voice and mannerisms unforgettable to anyone who saw him.
-He worked steadily in television as well as films, long outliving Hawks, Ford and Wayne, and achieving some late notice as a senile hotel waiter in David Lynch's Twin Peaks TV series.
+He worked steadily in television as well as films, appeared in six episodes of the TV series The Lone Ranger, long outliving Hawks, Ford and Wayne, and achieved some late notice as a senile hotel waiter in David Lynch's Twin Peaks TV series.

-In 1992, Worden hosted and co-produced, with director Clyde Lucas, an independent special shown on the Nostalgia Channel and some PBS stations entitled Thank Ya, Thank Ya Kindly.
+In 1992, Worden hosted and co-produced with director Clyde Lucas an independent special shown on the Nostalgia Channel and some PBS stations entitled Thank Ya, Thank Ya Kindly.
 The special looked back on Worden's career and featured guests Clint Eastwood, Paul Hogan, Harry Carey Jr., Ben Johnson, Frankie Avalon, Burt Kennedy and stuntman Dean Smith.

-Widowed by his wife of 37 years (the former Emma Louise Eaton) in 1977, he later shared his house for several years with actor Jim Beaver.
+Widowed by his wife of 37 years, the former Emma Louise Eaton, in 1977, he later shared his house for several years with actor Jim Beaver.
 He died while taking a nap at his home in Los Angeles on December 6, 1992, aged 91.
 He was survived by his daughter, Dawn Henry, whom he and his wife had adopted as an adult.